alessio29/savagebot/README.md

 ```
 Huey's Persuasion is !s8
 ```
+And modifiers are also supported.
+Let's take a Wild Card untrained Trait roll: `!s4-2`.

 ## Fighting vs Parry
 For rolls where the Target Number is not the standard 4, you can add a `t` parameter after the `s` savage roll.